samjmck/samjmck.com/content/blog/stateless-serverless-to-do-app/index.en.md

 ## Performance

-Looking at the Chrome DevTools network tab shows us the load times for the Cloudflare Worker endpoints.
-The times of the requests `lists` and `share-list` are the Workers endpoints: `lists` creates the initial list for the user and the `share-list` requests generate the HMAC for that list (one writable and one non-writable).
+The Chrome DevTools network tab shows us the load times for the Cloudflare Worker endpoints.
+The `lists` endpoint creates the initial list for the user and the `share-list` endpoint requests generate the HMACs for that list: one writable and one non-writable.

 {{< img src="network-request-speeds.png" alt="Request speeds of Cloudflare Workers" >}}